 960 West 31st Street

-You might miss this painfully hipster bar if you don’t already know it’s there.
+You might miss this painfully hipster and trendy bar in Chicago if you don’t already know it’s there.
 The front end of the bar is a liquor store – a mash-up concept that hipsters all but salivate over.
 (Again, calm down).
 Venture further back and you find a full-on bar complete with all the hipster essentials like craft cocktails, craft beer, and plenty of board games.
 (Settlers of Catan, anyone?)